 For Journalism Minor, see p.
-87. For Mass Communication Minor, see p.
-87.
+95. For Mass Communication Minor, see p.
+95. For Spanish Journalism Minor, see p.
+117.

 CROSS-CULTURAL STUDIES MAJOR

 The Cross-Cultural Studies major prepares students to work in cross-cultural or multi-ethnic settings in ministry, business, or teaching English to speakers of other languages.
 Students formulate a biblical basis for cross-cultural service and acquire both professional and cross-cultural skills.
 They also demonstrate spiritual growth as evidenced by commitment to God, the church and the world.
 Graduates are prepared for entry-level service as well as graduate study.